Shun vs Cutco: 2 Very Different Kitchen Knife Brands

 As for sales channels, Shun knives can be found at high-end boutique knife stores or purchased online.
 We suggest Amazon.com for the best deals.

-Conversely, Cutco tends to market their products to customers who are looking for high-quality, robust knives that are Made in America.
+Conversely, Cutco tends to market their products to customers who are looking for high-quality, robust kitchen knives made in the USA.
 Their knives aren’t cheap, but they’re built to last forever!
 You don’t have to be as concerned about day to day maintenance with Cutco knives.
 Again, more on this below.

 Shun vs Cutco: The Knives